 - Pollution coverage: With any form of construction, there’s a risk of runoff or air pollution.
 If your work causes damage to the environment, this coverage assists you with the cost of cleanup efforts.

-- Commercial vehicle insurance: Whether you have a small outfit or a large architectural firm, most likely you have company cars and perhaps other business vehicles and trucks as well.
+- Commercial vehicle insurance: Whether you have a small outfit or a large architectural firm, you most likely have company cars and perhaps other business vehicles and trucks as well.
 You need commercial vehicle insurance to cover the risks you and your employees face while driving in the course of your workday.

 - Workers' compensation: If you have employees, this benefit provides lost income and pays for medical expenses if the employee develops a work-related illness or injury.